dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 1. Download a free trial of Sketch from: https://sketchapp.com.
 2. Watch the short Sketch tutorials on *Introducing Symbols*, *Symbol Resizing*, and *Using Masks*: https://sketchapp.com/learn/.

-If you want to see an example of what you'll be doing, go to the map, zoom in and look at me (Kate) and Theo. https://dali-lab.github.io/17W-mappy/ (If you're using Safari and don't see the map at all, switch to Chrome.)
+If you want to see an example of what you'll be doing, go to the map, zoom in and look at me (Kate) and Theo.
+Map is here: https://dali-lab.github.io/17W-mappy/ (If you're using Safari and don't see the map at all, switch to Chrome.)

 ![design examples](imgs/design_example.png)